Chris-plus-alphanumericgibberish/dnethack/README.md

 ========
 A variant of nethack 3.4.4

-In addition to my original stuff, there is a whole mess of code that was appropriated from other nethack mods; Slash’em, L, Malcolm Ryan, James, Patric Muller, Pasi Kallinen, Nephi, probably others (wasn’t always good about documenting who’s code I was stealing...).
+In addition to my original stuff, there is a whole mess of code that was appropriated from other nethack mods; Slash’em, L, Malcolm Ryan, James, Patric Muller, Pasi Kallinen, Nephi, Bulwersator, Karl Garrison, probably others (wasn’t always good about documenting who’s code I was stealing...).
 New tiles for windowed mode are based mostly on existing nethack tiles and tiles from SLASH'EM.
 The tile indicating giant turtles was adapted from Legend of Zelda, a Link to the Past.
+The Chokhmah Sephirah is based on the Recoudut, an epic inevitable posted to some message board by someone, years ago, somewhere out there on the internet.
+That original source has long since vanished.
+The other Keter Sephiroth are based on the DnD inevitables.

 Implemented YANI's from rec.games.roguelike.nethack and the nethack wiki, including several of Jonadab the Unsightly One's suggestions.